ResourcesAccounting and Taxes

 5. Make sure they’re tech-savvy

 We live in a digital age.
 Your CPA should be familiar with modern accounting tools, cloud-based platforms, and perhaps even industry-specific software you use.
+If you already use bookkeeping software, will they incorporate that into their workflow, or will they expect you to adopt their procedures and change systems?
+These are important questions to get clarity on before moving forward.

 6. Discuss communication

+Clear communication can prevent a host of problems, especially around sensitive topics such as finances.
 How often will this CPA touch base with you?
 Will they just pop in to help you navigate tax season?
 Or, will they be around to help with quarterly estimated taxes or monthly bookkeeping?

 7. Check their location (if it matters)